GDSCVBSPU/Hactoberfest22/Contribution.md

 * 3. Food Ordering app

 ### C. Programming Questions
-* 1. Do simple questions on pattern, conditionals etc.
+* 1. Do simple questions on pattern, conditionals, loops, Maths etc.

 ### F. UI Design
-* 1. Design a logo for a Fintech company.
-* 2. Design a dashboard page for a tracker app.
-* 3. Design a landing page for a portfolio website (generic).
+* 1. If you have any UI of an app/web and want to do open source then you can add your design in this folder.

 ## Rules for making PULL REQUEST